FALL ADULTS: Combined Methods

 Course Description:

-Break down the boundaries between handbuilding and wheelthrowing in this exploratory, project-based studio course.
-Designed to support students in developing and advancing their personal body of work, this class encourages experimentation and risk-taking through the integration of traditionally distinct ceramic techniques.
+Break down the boundaries between hand-building and wheel throwing in this exploratory, individual project-based studio course.
+Designed to support students to develop and advance their personal body of work, this class encourages experimentation by overlapping and re-imagining disparate forming techniques.

 Age range: